gc-proto/experimental/accessibility-accessibilite/accessibility-plan.md

             <figcaption>
                <details>
                   <summary>Detailed description</summary>
                   <p>Screenshot of a template for an institutional accessibility plan.
-Under the title 'Accessibility plan at [Instiution name], you can find a link to the sample accessibility plan template, following by a heading 'Accessibility plans developed by other institutions', then a link to the list of accessibility plans developed by other institutions.</p>
+Under the title 'Accessibility plan at [Instiution name], you can find a link to the sample accessibility plan template, followed by a heading 'Accessibility plans developed by other institutions', then a link to the list of accessibility plans developed by other institutions.</p>
                </details>
             </figcaption>
          </figure>